 If we know how to succeed at finding clients who are happy to invest in our services, regardless of the state of our local economy, then we will have a more reliable and sustainable practice.

 If we target too limited a market, or if our communication is not clear and based on our market’s needs, then we will have a hard time enrolling enough committed clients, and we will not have a reliable or sustainable practice.

-In the last post, we discussed how to communicate so that we generate leads and clients from our daily conversations.
+In the Map Your Market training, I cover how to communicate so that we generate leads and clients from our daily conversations.
 In this section, let’s discuss what to do when we’re in a local market that’s too small for our niche to succeed or an economy that’s too poor to readily invest in our services.